fuey3000/EJSpair/README.md

 Dissecting the whole Eloquent JS book.

 Hello friends!
-Sal here, I'm here to make some cool things with JavaScript and change the world.
+Sal here, I'm here to make some cool things with JavaScript and use my imagination.